News & Notes

 So why are most emerging adults so morally unmoored and religiously alienated?
 Mr. Smith suggests that religious institutions haven't done a very good job at educating kids in even the most basic tenets of their faiths.
-And religious parents often shirk their duties, too, perhaps believing the "cultural myth" that they have no influence over their children once they hit puberty. ~ Wall Street Journal Book Review: Souls in Transition
+And religious parents often shirk their duties, too, perhaps believing the "cultural myth" that they have no influence over their children once they hit puberty. ~ l Street Journal Book Review: Souls in Transition

 Cultural Captives: The Beliefs and Behavior of American Young Adults by Steven Cable (2013) - There are many studies on the religious lives of youth and depending on the target group, method of research, and assumptions of the assessment team the results can be confusing.
 Often the studies seem to contradict one another, at least in the minor points.
 Probe Ministries set out to investigate the discrepancies, commission their own professional survey, and find where the clues are leading.
 The resulting book, Cultural Captives, is a very good summary of the many studies and how they relate to each other.
 It also demonstrates that there isn't as much disagreement as appears on the surface.
 The finding: "It's worse than we thought."
-Even the youth that stay in, or return to, the church are largely ignorant of the Christian faith and are being swept up in a cultural tide they are little equipped to counter.
+Even the youth who stay in, or return to, the church are largely ignorant of the Christian faith and are being swept up in a cultural tide they are little equipped to counter.
 If you want to sort out the data and look toward some solutions get this book.

 - Video Introduction to the Problem